What is the difference between an active railroad and railbanked line?

 $ 50,000 Fire/Legal Liability

-More Questions or Need Additional Information: Contact the Policy, Planning and Intermodal Development Division, Rail Section, Property Management Chief at (802) 461-5971.
+More Questions or Need Additional Information?
+Contact the Policy, Planning and Intermodal Development Division, Rail Section, Property Managment Section Chief.